gdiaz384/py3bt_tracker/README.md

 ## License:
-Pick your License: GPL (any) or BSD (any) or MIT/Apache -If I get any questions, I'm changing this to "beerware" and will refuse to elaborate further.
+Pick your License: GPL (any) or BSD (any) or MIT/Apache

+If I get any questions, I'm changing this to "beerware" and will refuse to elaborate further.
 You've been warned.